clusterio/clusterio/README.md

 third line starts the instance, which creates a new save if there are no save games present.

-There are many more commands available with clusterctl.
-See `npx clusterctl --help` for a full list of them.
+There are many more commands available with clusterioctl.
+See `npx clusterioctl --help` for a full list of them.

 ## Plugins